 Because these unethical billing practices are tough to spot with an untrained eye, our team is happy to review your current merchant statements to see if any of these issues are present.
 Simply request a statement analysis below.

 Have you seen any of these unethical billing practices on your merchant statements?
-What pitfalls have you come across when setting up your credit card processing?
+What pitfalls have you come across when selecting a credit card processing company?
 Let us know in the comments section below.